• Europes biggest bike selection

 Steel vs titanium gravel bikes

-Another material to speak of is titanium.
-It has the properties of steel with its flexibility and is also lighter than steel.
-It is a very expensive material to manufacture, and the process of welding requires a special oxygen-free chamber a lot of the time.
-Titanium is another option which is close to a steel gravel race bike.
+Another material to mention is titanium.
+It has the properties of steel with its flexibility and is lighter than steel.
+However, it is very expensive to manufacture, and the welding process often requires a special oxygen-free chamber.
+Titanium is another option that is similar to a steel gravel race bike.

 Are steel gravel bikes for you?

-A steel frame gravel bike is an amazing way to go if you are looking for a bike that will offer a huge amount of comfort, keep the cost down a lot of the time, and they are the perfect rig for adventure.
-If you value comfort over speed and don’t mind a couple extra kilos on the bike they are perfect.
+A steel-frame gravel bike is a fantastic choice if you are looking for a bike that will offer a lot of comfort, keep the cost down a lot of the time, and be the perfect rig for adventure.
+They are perfect if you value comfort over speed and don’t mind a couple of extra kilos on the bike.

-We highly recommend a steel gravel bike frameset, and you will find a lot on buycycle to enjoy!
+We highly recommend a steel gravel bike frameset; you will find a lot on buycycle to enjoy!
 Once you start riding and enjoying the comfort of steel, it’s tough to come away from it.